BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_1_Verifying_Your_Bitcoin_Setup.md

 You can do this by looking at a blocknet explorer, such as [the Mempool Signet explorer](https://mempool.space/signet).
 Does its most recent number match your `getblockcount`?
 If so, you're up to date.

-If you'd like an alias to look at everything at once, the following currently works for Testnet, but may disappear at some time in the future:
+If you'd like an alias to look at everything at once, the following currently works for Signet, but may disappear at some time in the future:
 ```
 $ echo "alias btcblock='echo \$(bitcoin-cli -signet getblockcount)/\$(curl -s https://blockstream.info/signet/api/blocks/tip/height)'" >> .bash_profile
 $ source .bash_profile
 $ btcblock

 288200/288200
 ```

 > :link: **SIGNET vs MAINNET:** Remember that this tutorial generally assumes that you are using signet.
 If you're using the mainnet instead, you can retrieve the current block height with: `curl -s https://blockchain.info/q/getblockcount`.
-You can replace the latter half of the `btcblock` alias (after `/\$(`) with that.
+You can replace the latter half of the `btcblock` alias (between `/\$(` and `)'"`) with that.

 If you're not up-to-date, but your `getblockcount` is increasing, no problem.
 Total download time can take from an hour to several hours, depending on your setup.

 ## Optional: Know Your Server Types

 > **SIGNET vs MAINNET:** When you set up your node, you choose to create it as either a Mainnet, Testnet, Signet, or Regtest node.
-Though this document presumes a signet setup, it's worth understanding how you might access and use the other setup types — even all on the same machine!
+Though this document presumes a Signet setup, it's worth understanding how you might access and use the other setup types — even all on the same machine!
 But, if you're a first-time user, skip on past this, as it's not necessary for a basic setup.

 The type of setup is mainly controlled through the ~/.bitcoin/bitcoin.conf file.
 If you're running signet, it probably contains this line: